MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/errorsinnativecode.md

 # Errors in native code

 The Kusto engine is written in native code and reports errors by using negative `HRESULT` values.
-These errors are unusual with a programmatic API.
+These errors are unusual with a programmatic API, but may occur.
 For example, operation failures may show a status of "`Exception from HRESULT:` *HRESULT-CODE*".

 Kusto native error codes are defined using Windows `MAKE-HRESULT` macro with: